cresta-eu/pat_mpi_lib/readme.md

 also two small test harnesses that demonstrate how to call the library functions from Fortran and C codes.

-The makefile is intended for use on the ARCHER Cray XC30 MPP Supercomputer: the makefile script references the `PE_ENV` environment variable.
+The makefile is intended for use on the [ARCHER2 HPE Cray EX Supercomputer](www.archer2.ac.uk): the makefile script references the `PE_ENV` environment variable.

 Before compiling please load the perftools module (`module load perftools`),